-This index lists the significant additions and changes made in this edition to assist you in locating recently added or updated content.
-The one new question added in this edition is identified with and items that have been significantly updated or revised are identified throughout the Handbook with #.
+This index lists the significant changes made in this edition to assist you in locating recently added or updated content.
+The one new question added in this edition is identified with and the section that has been significantly updated is identified with #.